Linaro/Connect/_posts/bkk19/sessions/2019-02-08-bfq-i-o-scheduler-more-throughput-control-and-efficiency.md

     defined and implemented other algorithms, part of which are now in FreeBSD, and has provided new theoretic results concerning multiprocessor scheduling.
-Paolo has given about thirty talks, as an invited speaker or to present his scientific papers.
+Paolo has given about thirty talks, as an invited speaker or to present his scientific papers.'
   speaker_company: University of Modena and Reggio Emilia, Italy
-  speaker_image: /assets/images/speakers/bkk19/PaoloValente.jpg
+  speaker_image: /assets/images/speakers/bkk19/paolo-valente.jpg
   speaker_location: Modena - Italy
   speaker_name: Paolo Valente
   speaker_position: Assistant Professor of CS
   speaker_username: paolo.valente
-- speaker_bio: Paolo Valente is an Assistant Professor of Computer Science at the<br /> University of Modena and Reggio Emilia, Italy, and a collaborator of<br />
+- speaker_bio: '> Paolo Valente is an Assistant Professor of Computer Science at the<br /> University of Modena and Reggio Emilia, Italy, and a collaborator of<br />
     the Linaro engineering organization.
-Paolo's main activities focus on<br /> scheduling algorithms for storage devices, transmission links and<br /> CPUs.
+Paolos main activities focus on<br /> scheduling algorithms for storage devices, transmission links and<br /> CPUs.
 In this respect, Paolo is the author of the last version of the<br /> BFQ I/O scheduler.
 BFQ entered the Linux kernel from 4.12, providing<br /> unprecedented low-latency and fairness